epfl-ada/ada-2021-project-acmu/README.md

 ![topic clusters](./figures/clusters1.png)

 > ### What are the most common subjects tackled by politicians?
 > As a crude example, we can investigate the occurrences of the topic word in the quotations by a politician.
 We pre-process the data using NLTK to identify commonly used nouns within speaker quotations.
 As an example, we empirically observe differences between nouns for Trump and Obama.
 For the future milestone, we can conduct our analysis based on the topic clusters identified in question 1.
+Using the initial results of the first question, we conduct additional analysis on the quotes contained within topic clusters.
+The HDB scan algorithm automatically segments quotes within clusters.
+We keep track of the political party of the members within that topic cluster and output the number of quotes each party is associated with for a given topic.

 > ### Do these subjects change with time?
 > Not only do politicians switch parties from time to time, but even opinions within the same party might fluctuate.
 While investigating approaches for answering our 3rd research question, we discovered an important aspect of the dataset.
 There is no feasible way to link the original time of the quote to the time it is referenced in a website.